MicrosoftDocs/windows-iotcore-docs/windows-iotcore/develop-your-app/IoTCoreDefaultApp.md

 - Advance shortcuts
 - Page specific buttons

 There are a lot buttons in the Command Bar, and sometimes those buttons can be confusing or hidden.
-To access those buttons and expand the Command Bar, please press the menu button located on the far right.
+To expand the Command Bar and access those buttons, please press the menu button in the bottom right:

 ![How to expand Command Bar](../media/IoTCoreDefaultApp/CommandBar.gif)